jclancy93/solvency-twitter-banner/README.md

 # Installation

 1. You will need a Twitter developer account for API access to upload your banner programatically, you can [sign up here](https://developer.twitter.com/)
-2. Create a Twitter developer Application/project with **Read and Write** Permissions
+2. Create a Twitter developer Application/project with **Read and Write** Permissions (Default is read only)

 ```
 yarn